yochem/chime.nvim/README.md

 ## Format

 Set the format of the diagnostic message with the `format` config option.
-It should be a value that receives a diagnostic and outputs either a string, echoed as-is to message area, or a list of colored chunks (like the first argument of `vim.api.nvim_echo()`.
+It should be a function that receives a diagnostic and outputs either a string or a list of colored chunks (like the first argument of `vim.api.nvim_echo()`).

-An example that returns the formatted string `[E] Unused local. (luals)`:
+An example that returns the formatted string `[INFO] Unused functions. (luals)`:

 ```lua
 vim.diagnostic.config({